Overview of Tech Solutions

 Learn why technology provides the best intervention solutions by clicking here.

-As well as intervention solutions that help children learn to read and spell, technical solutions have been developed to help children overcome specific difficulties that contribute or cause their reading difficulty, for example:
+Technical intervention solutions have been developed to help children overcome specific difficulties that contribute or cause their reading difficulty, for example:

 Working memory and other cognitive skills